Half-sheet

 # Resizable sheet and device configurations

-Presentation detents take effect when we present a sheet on iPhone in portrait mode, but if the phone is rotated to landscape mode, the sheet transitions to a full screen cover and the detents are ignored.
+Presentation detents apply when a sheet is presented on iPhone in portrait mode.
+However, if the device is rotated to landscape, the sheet transitions to a full-screen cover, and detents are ignored.

-On iPad the detents are only respected when the sheet is edge-attached.
-It's edge-attached when the screen is devided between multiple scenes and the scene the sheet is presented in is narrow.
+On iPad, detents are only respected when the sheet is edge-attached, this happens when the screen is split between multiple scenes, and the scene displaying the sheet is narrow.

-When the sheet is presented as a floating sheet in the middle of the iPad scene, the detents are ignored.
+If the sheet appears as a floating modal in the center of the iPad screen, detents are ignored.

 # Resizable adaptive sheet

-Adaptive sheet is presented when popover transitions into a sheet on iPad in narrow scenes.
-It's also presented instead of a popover on the phone.
+An adaptive sheet is presented when a popover transitions into a sheet on iPad in narrow scenes.
+On iPhone, popovers are always presented as sheets by default.

-Adaptive sheet also respects detents, they can be set inside the content of a popover.
+Adaptive sheets also respect detents, which can be set inside the content of a popover.

 struct ContentView: View {